ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 permalink: /blog/rdf-serialization-formats/
 ---

-Contrary to some other datamodels, RDF is not bound by a single serializiation format.
+Contrary to some other data models, RDF is not bound by a single serialization format.
 Triple statements (the data atoms of RDF) can be serialized in many ways, which leaves developers with a possibly tough decision: how should I serialize my [linked data](/what-is-linked-data)?

 **To answer the title's question: _it depends_, but probably N-Triples / N-Quads.**

-So, let's discuss the various formats and when you should use which.
+So, let's discuss the various formats and when you should use which one.
-The order in which they appear is chronological, and does not reflect preference.
+The order in which they appear is chronological and does not reflect preference.
 Skip to the [TL;DR](#tldr) if you're feeling hasty.

 ## RDF/XML